martynhoyer/gatsby-skeleton/README.md

 ### `gatsby-plugin-offline`

-Adds offline support to the site with ServiceWorker etc. Config has been customised slightly to keep the CMS working as expected.
+Adds offline support to the site with ServiceWorker etc.